accessibilitysupported/a11ysupport.io/documentation/at/talkback.md

 ## How to find your version

-1. Open the Play Store
+1. Open settings
-2. Open the left menu
+2. Tap "accessibility"
-3. Tap "My apps & games"
+3. Tap "TalkBack"
-4. Tap "Installed"
+4. Tap "Settings"
-5. Find and tap "Android Accessibility Suite"
-6. Scroll down and tap the "About this app" heading
-7. Scroll down, and find the version number under the "App info" heading
+5. Scroll to the bottom, and the current TalkBack version will be listed

 ## Guides, Documentation, and resources